 In order to realistically achieve your long-term career objectives, you are going to need contacts in your industry who can provide valuable feedback and introduce you to new opportunities.
 Improving your networking skills is a great career goal example as it can open doors and help make your long-term goals more achievable.

 6. Improve Your Communication Skills

 Improving your communication skills is beneficial no matter what your career aspirations are.
 Communication forms the core aspect of other key soft skills such as teamwork and cultural awareness, while also aiding your personal development, too.
 Whether through taking up a course, joining a volunteering organisation, or getting a new hobby, improving your communication skills can be fun as well as worthwhile.

 When interviewers inquire as to where you see yourself in five years, they are essentially trying to figure out what your long-term goals are.
 Here are some examples of a few longer-term objectives:

 Most people class earning a promotion as a long-term goal, and the good news is that it is a realistic target if you have a strategic plan.
 Keep in mind that earning a promotion has as much to do with your vocational skills as with your soft skills, so make sure that you display all the qualities that are valued in your workplace.
 Don’t be afraid to be vocal about your aspirations to your boss, either.

-8. Change Career
+8. Change Careers

 At some point, many professionals find themselves unhappy with their career choice and, rather than change job, they decide to overhaul their entire career completely.
-Changing career has become increasingly commonplace, and while you'll need to retrain in order to learn the ins and outs of your newly chosen path, the transition can be seamless - provided, of course, that you are able to utilise your transferable skills.
+Changing careers has become increasingly commonplace, and while you'll need to retrain in order to learn the ins and outs of your newly chosen path, the transition can be seamless - provided, of course, that you are able to utilise your transferable skills.

 9. Start a Business